 If a recipe calls for cream cheese, assume it means the plain cheese, though almost all recipes will tolerate you using low-fat versions.

-Apparently there are cheesecake recipes that swap in tofu instead of Cream Cheese (erp).
+There are cheesecake recipes that swap in tofu instead of cream cheese.

 Store chilled.
 After opening, keep it tightly wrapped and use up within a week.
 If mould appears, bin the cheese.